Druid Arch Hike: How to Get to This Iconic Spot in Canyonlands

 - Parking: Parking is by the Elephant Hill off-road trail

-The Druid Arch trail is touted as one of the best areas to see the Needles rock formations.
-The hike can be done as a day hike or backpacking adventure.
+The trail is touted as one of the best areas to see the Needles rock formations in the park.
+The hike can be done as a day hike or a backpacking adventure.
 All overnight trips require a permit.

-Spring and fall are popular times to hike and permits can be hard to come by.
-You’ll definitely want to plan in advance if a backpacking trip is part of your plan to hike here.
+Spring and fall are popular times to visit, and permits can be hard to come by.
+You’ll definitely want to plan in advance if a backpacking trip is part of your plan.

-In the beginning, the trail to Druid Arch follows the Chesler Park trail.
+At the beginning of the hike, the trail follows the Chesler Park trail.
 Then it branches to follow Elephant Canyon.
-The trail is well marked with rock cairns.
+The trail is well-marked with rock cairns.
 Keep your eyes peeled to make sure you’re on the right path.
 You’ll be hiking through sandy bottoms and washes.
-The last ¼-mile, there is rock scrambling as well as a ladder to reach the famous arch.
-Once you get to the arch, enjoy!
-It is seriously jaw-dropping.

-It is definitely worth having a paper map, especially if you are not local or familiar with the area.
+Download or buy a map: Cell phone reception is hit-and-miss in this area.
+It is worth having a map, especially if you are not local or familiar with the area.

-This area is pretty rural.
-Whenever we hike out here, we bring our own everything – food, water, shelter and even extra gasoline for the truck.
-We bring extra gas so we can go from one place to another without worrying when we’ll find the next gas station.
+This area is very rural: Whenever we hike out here, we bring our own everything — food, water, shelter, and even extra gasoline for the truck.
+We bring extra gas so we can go from one place to another without worrying about when we’ll find the next gas station.

-Always tell someone where you are going and when you plan to be back (just in case).
+Always tell someone where you are going and when you plan to be back.
+Just in case you go missing, Search and Rescue will know where to start (just in case).

-Be flash flood aware!
-Keep an eye on the weather.
-You will be hiking in washes along this trail.
+Be flash flood-aware: Keep an eye on the weather.
+You will be hiking in washes.
 Southeast Utah is prone to flash floods.
 Always have an out for higher ground.
 Maintain an out by scanning the surrounding area and noting high water marks along the trail.

 Safety tip: Be mindful and aware of your surroundings when hiking through sandy washes in the desert.
 If you see plant debris piles, those are flash flood water level indicators.
 You want to be able to be higher than those debris piles in a flash flood emergency.

-We recommend starting as early as possible.
-This hike is roughly 11 miles round trip (out and back); and it will take a good 5-7 hours to trek.
-In the summer, the earlier you start, the better to beat the desert heat.
+I recommend starting as early as possible.
+This hike is roughly 11 miles round trip (out and back) and will take 5-7 hours to complete.

-Also be gnat aware.
-Gnats can be full force in Utah during the late spring through the summer.
+Be aware of gnats.
+They can be in full force in Utah from late spring through the summer.

-The fall is a great time to hike.
-We hiked to Druid Arch during September, and it was absolutely lovely.
+The fall: This is a great time to visit.
+We hiked to Druid Arch in September, and it was absolutely perfect.

 Our favorite time of year to wander in the desert is in the spring and fall.
 The mornings are cooler, making for fantastic hiking conditions.

-In the winter, you’ll enjoy the hike if there isn’t much snow.
+In the winter: You’ll enjoy exploring if there isn’t much snow.
 If it is wet and icy, you might not be too excited about rock scrambling and the ladder at the end.

 Checklist Before Hiking in the Utah Backcountry